 Pizza Hut Restaurants has operated in the UK for over 40 years, opening its first restaurant in 1973.
-It now has nearly 270 restaurants across the UK employing more than 8,000 people.
+It now has 260 restaurants across the UK employing more than 8,000 people.

 Rutland Partners invested in Pizza Hut Restaurants in 2012 supporting the management team, led by Jens Hofma, which aspired to buy the UK franchise from Yum Brands! and turnaround the dine-in restaurants business.
 The team had spent the previous two years stabilising the business and testing new concepts but lacked the investment needed to implement their strategy.